ellemouton/website/content/drafts/taproot-chan-txs.md

 but there is really no reason for either party to want to do so.
 This effectively cancels out the key path.

-Some [reviewers]() of the proposal have noted that using `P_agg` as the internal key here makes recovery for the remote peer basically impossible if they find them selves in a situation where they have lost all channel data, all channel backups and only have their master seed left.
+Some [reviewers][nums-over-pagg] of the proposal have noted that using `P_agg` as the internal key here makes recovery for the remote peer basically impossible if they find them selves in a situation where they have lost all channel data, all channel backups and only have their master seed left.
 With legacy channels, remote parties who have lost all their channel data are still able to scan the chain for `to_remote` outputs that belong to them since they know the derivation path that would be used for deriving these keys.
 This property will be lost if `P_agg` is used as the internal key in the Taproot channel case because the remote party would not be able to derive it and thus would not be able to scan the chain for their outputs.
-It has therefore been suggested that instead of using `P_agg` here, that a public NUMS point be used instead.
+It has therefore been suggested that instead of using `P_agg` here, that a public [NUMS][nums] point be used instead.
 If a public NUMS point is used, then the remote nodes will once again retain the ability to scan the chain for `to_remote` outputs belonging to them.

 ### Script path spend